jessicaskim/GMusic/README.md

-# GMusic
+GMusic

-### @ HacKCooper
+@ HacKCooper 2018

-Song suggestion app with upvote functionality. *** Not maintained and hastily thrown together at a hack-a-thon
+Song suggestion app with upvote and sharing functionality.